Diátaxis and LLM-assisted documentation

 The rise of LLMs is going to disrupt – even replace – plenty of other jobs.
 For example, until recently there was a useful living to be made by linguists, doing legal patent searches in foreign languages.
 Nowadays, Google Translate (or similar) will work well enough, and the humans are no longer in the running.

 A more nuanced example: as of Dec25, there’s some heated debate going on about to what degree LLMs might be able to facilitiate/replace the work of human indexers of books.
 The American Society of Indexers say LLMs are useless.
-Here I can see agentic assistance being a net win, but human intervention will still be necessary to reliably achieve a result that is useful to other humans.
+Here, my guess is that agentic assistance could be a net win, but that human intervention will still be necessary to reliably achieve a result that is useful to other humans.
 My intuition here comes primarily from the related field of topic modelling, which has had a lot of research (predating LLMs) and where the fashion in the research community on how to assess the quality of output has oscillated between programs (consistent, but veer off in weird directions) and humans (who do at least make sense to other humans, but often don’t agree with each other on what the topic categorisation should be).

 .… but the creatives are not getting replaced any time soon